climate-modelling/climate-modelling.github.io/_pages/projects.md

 # Projects

-Samples of published and ongoing projects by the Climate Analytics Lab.
-Sort them by computational or Earth Science tags.
+Samples of published and ongoing projects by the Climate Modelling Research Group.
+These are also intended to give prospective students project ideas.

 {% case site.tag_archive.type %}
   {% when "liquid" %}